chromiumembedded/cef-project/README.md

 1\.
 Install [CMake](https://cmake.org/), a cross-platform open-source build system.
 Version 2.8.12.1 or newer is required.

 2\.
 Install [Python](https://www.python.org/downloads/).
-Version 2.x is required.
+Version 2.7.x is required.
 If Python is not installed to the default location you can set the `PYTHON_EXECUTABLE` environment variable before running CMake (watch for errors during the CMake generation step below).

 3\.
 Install platform-specific build tools.

 * Linux: Currently supported distributions include Debian Wheezy, Ubuntu Precise, and related.
 Ubuntu 14.04 64-bit is recommended.
 Newer versions will likely also work but may not have been tested.
 Required packages include: build-essential, libgtk2.0-dev, libgtkglext1-dev.
 * macOS: Xcode 6 or newer building on macOS 10.9 (Mavericks) or newer is required.
-Xcode 8.3 and macOS 10.12 (Sierra) are recommended.
+Xcode 10 and macOS 10.14 (Mojave) are recommended.
 The Xcode command-line tools must also be installed.
 Only 64-bit builds are supported on macOS.
 * Windows: Visual Studio 2013 or newer building on Windows 7 or newer is required.
-Visual Studio 2017 and Windows 10 64-bit are recommended.
+Visual Studio 2019 and Windows 10 64-bit are recommended.

 4\.
 Download the cef-project source code from the [Downloads page](https://bitbucket.org/chromiumembedded/cef-project/downloads) or by using [Git](https://git-scm.com/) command-line tools: